AppleHolic/source_separation/README.md

 ## List to be updated

 - [x] Singing Voice Separation is going on finishing stage (2019.10)
-- [ ] Upload and share singing voice separation checkpoint.
+- [x] Upload and share singing voice separation checkpoint.
+- [ ] Enhance codes for inference

 ## Environment